Surgical Subspecialties

 After reading this chapter, you will be able to:

-- Evaluate colonoscopy AI for polyp detection with RCT evidence
+- Evaluate colonoscopy AI with RCT evidence and understand the implementation gap

 Introduction

 Colonoscopy AI has something most surgical AI lacks: multiple randomized controlled trials showing 10-20% relative improvement in adenoma detection rate, where each 1% ADR increase correlates with 3% reduced interval cancer risk.
 Yet real-world implementation studies consistently show smaller benefits than trial conditions predicted.
 Alert fatigue, variable endoscopist technique, and uncontrolled clinical environments erode the gains seen under protocol-driven RCT conditions.
-This gap between trial performance and practice performance recurs across prostate MRI AI, ENT applications, and every other surgical subspecialty where AI has been deployed.
+Urology AI has advanced rapidly, with three FDA-authorized prostate cancer tools, multicenter bladder cancer validation studies, and clinically validated kidney stone AI.
+The gap between trial performance and practice performance recurs across these applications and every other surgical subspecialty where AI has been deployed.

 Clinical Need